tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 and randomly add another 32 octets 50% of the time and then include that amount of additional padding.

-Sum all the padding together, then in order to reduce entropy across different client implementationss, round up so that the inner ClientHello encoding length is a multiple of 32.
+The amount of padding applied to the ClientHello is then computed as the sum of all per-extension padding values, rounded up to the nearest multiple of 32.
+(This additional rounding step aims to hide variance across different client implementations.)

 In addition to padding the ClientHelloInner, clients and servers will also need to pad all other handshake messages that have sensitive-length fields.
 For